Last spring I was playing a great game of golf. I stood on the 18th tee, and with a birdie on the par 5 final hole, I would shoot an even par 72.

 Tennis great Arthur Ashe said: “I don’t care who you are, you’re going to choke in certain matches.
 You get to a point where your legs don’t move and you can’t take a deep breath.
 You start to hit the ball about a yard wide, instead of inches. “

-History is full of famous sports chokes, but choking doesn’t only happen in sports.
-It also happens many times in business and all facets of life.
+History is full of famous sports chokes, but choking doesn’t only happen in team sports.
+It also happens many times in extreme sports like skydiving and boat racing.
 It can happen to the top sales rep who botches a million-dollar sale or the seasoned customer service rep who messes up an important account.

 Dr. Alan Goldberg is an expert on mental toughness and choking.
 He has seven guidelines to help loosen the grip that choking may have on you, which he refers to as the First Aid for Choking.
 Think of it as a businessperson’s Heimlich maneuver.

 - Stay in the now.
 Don’t allow your focus to drift.
 As you get more anxious, your muscles will tense up.
 Don’t think about the past or the future, concentrate on the present.